 Red Flags in Ongoing Relationships

 Once you’ve chosen a financial advisor, the work isn’t over.
-It’s crucial to remain vigilant and monitor the relationship for any warning signs that could indicate problems down the road.
-These “red flags” can emerge even after a seemingly positive initial consultation.
+It’s crucial to remain vigilant and monitor the relationship for any financial advisor red flags that could indicate problems down the road.
+These warning signs can emerge even after a seemingly positive initial consultation.

 Red Flag #5: Lack of Transparency About Fees